digitallysavvy/group-video-chat/Guide.md

 ```
 Once the server is running we can open multiple browser tabs and join the same channel to simulate multiple users in the channel and test out the code.

 If you want to test with multiple devices you'll need a way to run the project with a secure `https` connection.
-You have two options: setup a custom SSL certificate for you local device; or use a service like [ngrok](https://ngrok.com), which creates a tunnel out from your local machine and provides an `https` url.
+You have two options: setup a custom SSL certificate for your local device; or use a service like [ngrok](https://ngrok.com), which creates a tunnel out from your local machine and provides an `https` url.
 In my experience this is one of the simplest ways to run a publicly accessible `https` secured webserver on your local machine.

 ## Fin.
 And just like that we are done!